GoogleChrome/web.dev/src/site/content/en/learn/forms/styling-form-controls/index.md

 date: 2021-11-03
 ---

-In this module you learn how to style `<form>` elements, and how to match your other site styles.
+In this module you learn how to style form controls, and how to match your other site styles.

 {% Aside 'caution' %}
 Styling HTML form controls can be a challenge,